jing-jin-mc/User_Deletion_Sheet/README.md

 # User_Deletion_Sheet
-Use google analytics reporting api to fetch data from GA Then upload the result to Google Spread Sheet
+Use google analytics reporting api to fetch data from GA.
+Then upload the result to Google Spread Sheet
 * gaData.py
   - Have functions for connecting to GA and fetching data avoiding sampling.